Ryan Sage is an award-winning writer, producer, director, who splits his time between network promos and micro-budget filmmaking.

 For Super Bowl LII, Ryan was apart of two high profile projects, directing The Voice Super Commercial, which won a 2018 Silver CLIO Award and was called out by Yahoo Sports, The Chicago Tribune and Rolling Stone as one of year’s best Super Bowl spots.
 He also worked closely with film legend Spike Lee as his editor for a Network Brand spot that paid tribute to Prince and aired during the pre-game.

-Ryan’s most recent feature, Temps, which dives into modern day love and commitment through the eyes of temp workers, became one of the year’s biggest indie film success stories.
-Despite its ultra-low budget, the Temps trailer struck a nerve with audiences and went viral, racking up more than 50 million views.
+Ryan’s most recent feature, Temps, which dives into modern day love and commitment through the eyes of temp workers, became one of the 2016’s biggest indie film success stories.
+Despite its ultra-low budget, the Temps trailer struck a nerve with audiences and went viral, racking up more than 60 million views.
 Those views turned into sales, and Temps became a chart topping romantic comedy - hitting #1 on iTunes bestseller list in April of 2016 and peaking again in July as a top 5 Indie.

-His first feature, ‘A Big Love Story,’ a romantic comedy about a guy trying to lose weight to find love, took home seven festival awards, including Newport Beach Film Festival’s “Breakout Filmmaker of the Year,” Beverly Hills Film Festival’s “Audience Choice – Best Feature” and the Manhattan Film Festival’s, “Best Comedy.”
-Variety called it "unpretentiously well turned,” Hollywood Reporter raved, “it brings fresh life to the overworked romantic comedy genre,” while Criterioncast simply called it "an absolute revelation."
+His first feature, A Big Love Story, a romantic comedy about a guy trying to lose weight to find love, took home seven festival awards, including Newport Beach Film Festival’s Breakout Filmmaker of the Year, Beverly Hills Film Festival’s Audience Choice – Best Feature and the Manhattan Film Festival’s, Best Comedy.
+Variety called it "unpretentiously well turned," while Hollywood Reporter raved, “it brings fresh life to the overworked romantic comedy genre.”
+Criterioncast simply called it "an absolute revelation."

 He studied film at the Academy of Art University in San Fransisco, CA.